akiko-luka/portfolio-dci/readme.md

 This project is for educational purposes only.
 All credit for the design is given to the original designer.

 ### Overview
-This portfolio is created using HTML and CSS.
+This portfolio showcases my skills and projects, which were developed using HTML and CSS.
+This represents my journey in web development and design.

 ### Tools used
 - HTML